berndporr/alphabot/README.md

 ### Voltage regulator

 De-solder the LM2596 and throw it in the bin.
 It supposed to have a dropout voltage of 1V so that the 7-7.2V from the battery should be fine but it seems to be more 2V.
+It's not even recommended by TI who recommend the LMR33630 for new designs.

-Replace it with a [REC8-0505SRW/H3/A/M](https://onecall.farnell.com/recom-power/rec8-0505srw-h3-a-m/dc-dc-converter-5v-1-6a/dp/2846262).
+Replace the LM2596 with a [REC8-0505SRW/H3/A/M](https://onecall.farnell.com/recom-power/rec8-0505srw-h3-a-m/dc-dc-converter-5v-1-6a/dp/2846262).
 Just glue it upside down on the PCB and run 4 wires to Vin and +5V.

 ### pigpio
 The Raspberry PI hardware is accessed via the